yankefeli/rv32-ooo-rename/README.md

 ### Example

 The table below given as an example.
-Your rename module can choose any register id for the new instructions as long as it doesn't break consistency.
+Your rename module can choose any register id for the new instructions as long as it doesn't break consistency. <br>
 ![sample_rename](img/sample_rename.png)

 ## Tasks: